recahaustria/hiring-engineers/answers.md

 >
 > An Agent Check is a script that allows you to collect custom metrics from a data source.
 Click [here](http://docs.datadoghq.com/guides/agent_checks/) to know more about Agent Checks.

 ##### Write the custom Agent Check

-  Create a configuration in `/etc/dd-agent/conf.d/random.yaml`.
+  Create a configuration file called `/etc/dd-agent/conf.d/random.yaml`.
 Each check has a configuration and these are written using YAML.

   ```yaml
   init_config: